VasqCo/anotherbanger/threshold.markdown

 <img src="{{ '/threshold artwork.png' | relative_url }}" alt="THRESHOLD" style="border: none; display: block; margin: 0 auto; filter: brightness(0) invert(1); background: none;" />

 ### *An Earthbound/Deltarune/Omori-inspired RPG with unique art and writing that requires a very high IQ to understand.*
 Strange portals have appeared across Okana, bringing dangerous creatures that threaten the world.
-James Martins, along with a group of strangers, are drawn into the conflict by a mysterious prophecy.
+James Martins, along with a group of strangers, is drawn into the conflict by a mysterious prophecy.
 Their mission is to stop the machine responsible for these portals and confront the Blackhole Council before everything is destroyed.

 ### Features:
 - Play as four unique characters